lkndl/ab12phylo/README.md

 ## Advanced use

 #### Remote runs
-[tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) and `--headless` are highly recommended for remote runs, as well as [pre-supplying a BLAST+ db](#blast-database), adapting or replacing the [YAML](https://yaml.org/) config file and setting a fixed seed to create reproducibility at least on the same system.
-Also, you might consider plotting an additional rectangular tree with an MSA visualization by passing `-msa_viz`.
-This will take some rendering time for wider alignments.
+[tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) and `--headless` are highly recommended for remote runs, as well as [pre-supplying a BLAST+ db](#blast-database), adapting or replacing the [YAML](https://yaml.org/) config file and setting a fixed seed for reproducibility.
+Also, do consider plotting an additional rectangular tree with an MSA visualization by passing `-msa_viz`.

 #### Genes + References